okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/java/redirecturi.md

-  If you are using the sample app use: `http://localhost:8080`.
+  If you are using the embedded authentication sample apps, add the following redirect URI `http://localhost:8080` (in addition to the default redirect URI `http://localhost:8080/authorization-code/callback` that is already listed).
-  Otherwise, choose a URI that your app accepts.
+  Otherwise, specify the redirect URI that is appropriate for your app.